thedynamiclinker/sudocode/etc/redacted.md

 re·dact. (verb) /rəˈdak(t)/
-1. to refine or prepare a text for publication.
+1. to prepare a text for publication.

 ---